-Physical Geography

-Coastal systems and landscapes

-Hazards

-Water and carbon cycles

-Human Geography

-Changing places

-Global systems and global governance

-Population and the environment

-Geography Fieldwork

-Investigation skills

-Geographical skills

-Assessment

-Physical Geography

-Paper 1 Written exam 2 hours 30 minutes 40% of A level

-Human Geography

-Paper 2

-Written exam 2 hours 30 minutes 40% of A level Geography Fieldwork

-(Residential)

-Students complete an individual investigation which must include primary data collected in the field.
+Physical Geography Human Geography Geography Fieldwork Coastal Systems and Landscapes Changing Places Investigation Skills Hazards Global Systems and Global Governance Geographical Skills Water and Carbon Cycles Population and the Environment Geographical Skills Physical Geography Paper 1 Written exam 2 hours 30 minutes 40% of A level Human Geography Paper 2 Written exam 2 hours 30 minutes 40% of A level Geography Fieldwork Non-Examined Assessment (NEA) Students complete an individual investigation which must include primary data collected in the field.
 The investigation must be based on a question or issue defined and developed by the student relating to any part of the specification content.

-20% of A level

-Marked by teachers and moderated by AQA.

-Geography Fieldwork (Day trips) Stratford day trip Ramsgate Beach 1/2 day trip
+20% of A level Marked by teachers and moderated by AQA.
+Geography Fieldwork 3 day residential to Flatford Mill, Suffolk 1 day trip to Stratford, London